Smart Export Guarantee explained

 - I already get the feed-in tariff.
 Should I change to SEG?

 The Smart Export Guarantee pays households for the excess renewable electricity they generate but don’t use themselves.
-The electricity can be produced by renewable technologies including solar panels and wind turbines.
+The electricity can be produced by the following renewable technologies:

 Find out whether solar panels would be right for your home.